 open/close all folders

-- In Dragon Ball, King Piccolo's children as soon as they hatched they were fully grown and ready for battle, Piccolo Jr. was the only one who was a baby when he hatched.
+- In Dragon Ball, King Piccolo's children as soon as they hatched they were fully grown and ready for battle.
+Piccolo Jr. was the only one who was a baby when he hatched, and even then he aged to an adult in a few years.

 - In a scene from Gall Force, this is suggested to be the case with the Solnoid species.